incmix-ui/incmix-ui/README.md

 ## Features 🚀

-- Ease of Styling: Chakra UI contains a set of layout components like `Box` and `Stack` that make it easy to style your components by passing props.
+- Ease of Styling: Incmix UI contains a set of layout components like `Box` and `Stack` that make it easy to style your components by passing props.
   [Learn more](https://incmix-ui.com/style-props)
-- Flexible & composable: Chakra UI components are built on top of a React UI Primitive for endless composability.
+- Flexible & composable: Incmix UI components are built on top of a React UI Primitive for endless composability.
 - Accessible.
-Chakra UI components follow the WAI-ARIA guidelines specifications and have the right `aria-*` attributes.
+Incmix UI components follow the WAI-ARIA guidelines specifications and have the right `aria-*` attributes.
-- Dark Mode 😍: Most components in Chakra UI are dark mode compatible.
+- Dark Mode 😍: Most components in Incmix UI are dark mode compatible.

-## Support Chakra UI 💖
+## Support Incmix UI 💖

 By donating \$5 or more you can support the ongoing development of this project.
 We'll appreciate some support.
 Thank you to all our supporters! 🙏